rist-ro/rl-introduction-notes/sutton_rl.md

 #### Summary of  planning methods

 Planning methods **require a model of the environment which may be either a distribution or a sample model**.
 The former can be used for expected updates but it is harder to learn than the latter.
-These models can be priorly known (eg. having some knowledge about the environment like in Go) or learned through experience.
+These models can be priorly known (eg. having some knowledge about the environment like in the game of Go) or learned through experience.

 Simulated experience generated by the model can be used to update the value functions used for our policies. **Learning and planning can be seen as the same algorithm applied to 2 different sources of experience.**

-Another aspect through which planning algorithms are different is through how they prioritize the updates.
+Another aspect through which planning algorithms differ from one another is through how they prioritize the updates.
 Algorithms such as RTDP, for example, update values wrt. an on-policy distribution while Dyna-Q may sample uniformly from the model.

-Planning can also be done to augment decision making for just the current step rather than for learning - **these are called decision-time planning methods**.
+Planning can also be done to augment decision making for just the current step rather than being used for learning - **these are called decision-time planning methods**.
 Rollout algorithms such as MCTS are examples of this, where through clever MC simulations we improve upon a weaker policy.

 ---